Enjoy Bhutan with Australian Tour Guide Operator

-We are a small tour operator specialising in trips to Bhutan.
+Rare Air Himalayan Travel is a small tour operator, based in Australia, specialising in trips to Bhutan.
 We want all of our travellers to experience the authentic culture of Bhutan, especially its architecture, cuisine, handicrafts, spirituality, scenery and the great warmth of its people.

 Karen Haranis is the founder of Rare Air, an Australian hiker who fell in love with Bhutan the moment she arrived and now she’s thrilled to take people along with her.
 Karen has been hiking since her early twenties, a pursuit that first took her to the Himalayas in 2002.
 She has returned many times since and never tires of seeing beautiful mountains or discovering more about the cultures of the people who live there.
 Since 2009 she has led many trips in Australia, as well as to Bhutan, and loves to take people to her favourite places.